-When an API framework is needed to execute creative, a <CreativeExtensions> element can be added under the <Creative>.
-This extension can be used to load an executable creative with or without using a media file.
+When an executable file is needed as part of the creative delivery or execution, a <CreativeExtensions> element can be added under the <Creative>.
+This extension can be used to load an executable creative with or without using the <MediaFile>.

-A <CreativeExtension> element is nested under the <CreativeExtensions> (plural) element so that any xml extensions are separated from VAST xml.
-Additionally, any xml used in this extension should identify an xml name space (xmlns) to avoid confusing any of the xml element names with those of VAST.
+A <CreativeExtension> (singular) element is nested under the <CreativeExtensions> (plural) element so that any XML extensions are separated from VAST xml.
+Additionally, any XML used in this extension should identify an XML name space (xmlns) to avoid confusing any of the extension element names with those of VAST.